-Since we live in a small, non-diverse town with minimal Chinese resources, my children can enjoy Bilin Academy’s wonderful online classes despite our local limitations.
-Thank you Bilin Academy for sponsoring the classes for our family which we plan to continue in the long run.
-As with all content on this website, this review reflects our honest opinions and experiences.
+Since we live in a small, non-diverse town with minimal Chinese resources, we’re grateful for online classes.
+Thank you Bilin Academy for sponsoring fun online Chinese classes for our kids.
+As with all content on this website, this review of Bilin Academy reflects our honest opinions and experiences.

-Bilin Academy is a global online classroom that offers extracurricular classes in Mandarin Chinese and English.
+Bilin Academy is a global online classroom that offers extracurricular classes in Mandarin Chinese.
 They connect students with professional teachers and artists in the United States, Asia, and Europe.
 The founder, Huayi He, is a mother of 3 children who is passionate about making learning immersive and accessible worldwide.

 We are really grateful for the following features: